columbia/pickleball/evaluation/control/README.md

 ## Ensure all libraries are vulnerable

-We provide a "malicious" model that uses disallowed (by the PyTorch Weights Only Unpickler) callables to write a file to the file system.
-If this model is successfully loaded and used to write the file, then the library is vulnerable.
+We provide a "malicious" model for each library that uses disallowed (by the PyTorch Weights Only Unpickler) callables to write a file to the file system.
+If this model is writes the file (even if the model is not fully loaded), then the library is vulnerable.

+Each malicious model writes a file named `.hacked-<library>`.
+For example, the malicious model for `flair` writes a file named `.hacked-flair`.